-Situated in the heart of Bristol, the University is one of the 24 members of the research-intensive Russell Group.
-It is one of the original ‘red brick’ universities - six institutions founded in the major industrial cities of England.
+Founded in 1876, Bristol is one of the 24 members of the research-intensive Russell Group.
+It is one of the original ‘red brick’ universities, which were founded in the major industrial cities of England.

-Learn more about the University of Bristol by downloading their in-depth international student guide for 2021/22 here.
+Learn more about the University of Bristol by completing their enquiry form, where you can sign up for updates and download the international student guide.

-There is both catered and self-catered accommodation in student houses and halls, some of which are arranged as flats.
-Some residences are in the city centre or Clifton, while others are situated at the edge of the city with acres of grounds.
-A regular bus service connects the halls with the University and other parts of the city, and students living in University accommodation travel free.
+Both catered and self-catered accommodation is available.
+Some residences are in the city centre, while others are at the edge of the city with acres of grounds.
+A regular bus service connects residences with the campus and other parts of the city.